COVID-19

 COVID-19 Symptoms

 Symptoms of COVID-19 can range from mild illness to pneumonia.
-Most people will recover easily, and others may get very sick very quickly.
-People with coronavirus may experience symptoms such as:
+Some people may get very sick very quickly, and most people will recover easily.
+People with coronavirus may experience symptoms such as:1

-Other symptoms can include headache, muscle or joint pains, nausea, diarrhoea, vomiting, loss of sense of smell, altered sense of taste, loss of appetite and fatigue.
+Other symptoms can include runny nose, acute blocked nose (congestion), headache, muscle or joint pains, nausea, diarrhoea, vomiting, loss of sense of smell, altered sense of taste, loss of appetite and lethargy.2

 How COVID-19 Spreads